 I’m going to throw two things at you at the same time.
 With the trend of gears going away up front and a wider and a more plentiful range of cogs increasing in the rear, you would think that we would be starting to look at more efficient rear shifting systems.
-Now that 1×10 is old news, 1×11 is already being rivaled by the release of SRAM’S Eagle 1×12… transmissions have changed, significantly.
-Mountain … Continue reading
+Now that 1×10 is old news, 1×11 is already being rivaled by the release of SRAM’S Eagle 1×12… transmissions have changed, … Continue reading

 I prefer the Camelbak Volt 13 LR Hydration Pack.
 I know a lot of Mountain Bikers do not like to wear hydration packs.
 They can be hot, or they are heavy, or they flop around especially on descents, or they simply do not have the features that they are looking for.
 I have owned a bunch of hydration packs.
-Most all of … Continue reading
+Most … Continue reading

 Tailwind Nutrition.
 All you need, all day.
 Really?